mwshinn/PyDDM/doc/ooquickstart.rst

    PyDDM <apidoc/dependences>` or ones you created in step 1.
 Parameters for the model components must either be specified expicitly or else set to a :class:`.Fittable` instance, for example "Fittable(minval=0, maxval=1)".
-3. Simulate and fit the model, as with auto_model.
+3. Simulate and fit the model, as with :func:`.gddm`.